Tangshan

-In 2022, the Tangshan restaurant attack attracted the attention and discussion of the international community.

 Etymology

-Tangshan is named after Dacheng Hill (大城山), which was called Mount Tang (唐山), in the middle of the city.
+Tangshan is named after Dacheng Hill (大城山), which was formerly called Mount Tang (唐山) and is located in the middle of the city.

 In A.D.
-645, Li Shimin, an emperor of Tang dynasty and his army were stationed at Dacheng Hill on his way back from the Korean Peninsula.
+645, Li Shimin, an emperor of Tang dynasty, with his army, was stationed at Dacheng Hill on his way back from the Korean Peninsula.
 Unfortunately, Caofei, his beloved concubine, died there.
-In order to commemorate her, he named the mountain with the name of the empire — Tang.
+In order to commemorate her, he named the mountain after the name of the empire, Tang.
 Later, the city took the name of the mountain.

 History

 Early history

 Tangshan has a long history, with ancient humans living in the area as early as 4,000 years ago.
 It fell within the territory of the Guzhu Kingdom (1600 BC) at the time of the Shang dynasty and later became a part of the State of Yan, one of the seven Warring States (403 – 221 BC).
 During the Han dynasty (206 BC – 220 AD) it became part of the ancient province of Youzhou.
 It was under the jurisdiction of Zhili province and Zunhua State successively during the Qing dynasty.